 There are four species of mangroves that are found on the Cayman Islands: red mangroves, white mangroves, black mangroves, and buttonwood.
 All four of these species are present in the Central Mangrove Wetland, with each providing different ecological benefits to the ecosystem.
 The Grand Cayman Parrot is a subspecies of the Cuban Parrot and is one of two endemic parrot species on the Island, the other being the Cayman Brac Parrot.
 The Grand Cayman Parrot has historically relied on black mangroves for nesting.
 Older tree trunks within black mangroves develop hollow trunks which are then used by the Grand Cayman Parrot for nesting.
 This reliance on black mangroves highlights the importance of the Central Mangrove Wetland on the species present on the Island.
-Sea level rise is a major challenge to Black Mangrove populations in that they depend on shallow seawater habitats with high saline concentrations to which they have uniquely adapted.

 Located east of Bodden Town is the protected area of the Meagre Bay Pond.
-Meagre Bay Pond is a 2.0 mi (3.22 km) pond surrounded by roughly 300 ft.
-(91.4 m) of mangroves.
+Meagre Bay Pond is a 2.0 mi (3.22 km) pond surrounded by roughly 300 ft (91.4 m) of mangroves.
 In 1976, the area was originally designated as an Animal Sanctuary to protect the resident and migratory birds that relied on this area.
-Following the implementation of the National Conservation Act of 2013, the Meagre Bay Pond was re-designated as a Protected Area, which allowed for the development of a management plan to promote the protection and conservation of the area (DoE, 2020).
+Following the implementation of the National Conservation Act of 2013, the Meagre Bay Pond was redesignated as a Protected Area, which allowed for the development of a management plan to promote the protection and conservation of the area (DoE, 2020).